Plumsail/forms-docs/SharePoint/how-to/flow.rst

 |

-If this is a first time you are using Plumsail Forms connector, you will be asked to sign in to Plumsail account to create a connection.
+If this is the first time you are using Plumsail Forms connector, you will be asked to sign in to Plumsail account to create a connection.
 Click *Sign in* and enter your account credentials.

 |pic17|